 Step 5: Add Your Products

-Go to Downloads » Add Download to create your first listing.
+Go to Downloads » Add Download to create your first product listing.

 - Product Name: Use a keyword-rich, descriptive title.
 For example, instead of just “Budget Tracker,” try “Monthly Personal Budget Spreadsheet for Excel.”